 What it means

 Sales-led growth (SLG) is the go-to-market model where outbound and inbound demand feed a quota-carrying sales team that owns conversion to revenue.
 It is built for enterprise sales motions where deals require discovery, business case development, procurement navigation, stakeholder alignment, and negotiation.
-SLG is not “sales doing more”; it is a company operating model designed around human-led revenue conversion.
+SLG is not “sales doing more”; it is a way of running the whole company around human-led revenue conversion.

 -